-(c) If granting a new permit will cause the DFCs and/or PDLs of a Management Zone to be exceeded, the District's general manager and professional hydrogeologist will determine a new reduced maximum allowable production for the new permit and all currently existing permits together with a schedule for achieving the desired DFCs and PDLs of the Management Zone. (d) Thereafter the Board will consider the schedule recommended by the District's general manager and professional hydrogeologist and act as it determines.
-[Amended July 12, 2005] [Amended June 12, 2012]
+(c) If granting a new permit will cause the Management Zone's DFCs and/or PDLs of a Management Zone to be exceeded, the District's general manager and professional hydrogeologist will determine a new reduced maximum allowable production for the new permit and all currently existing permits together with a schedule for achieving the desired DFCs and PDLs of the Management Zone.
+[Amended May 12, 2020]

+(d) Thereafter the Board will consider the schedule recommended by the District's general manager and professional hydrogeologist and act as it determines.
+[Amended July 12, 2005] [Amended June 12, 2012] [Subsection 3, a-d, Replaced July 2, 2019]

-The Board may adjust permitted production within a Management Zone, based upon the results of a review, evaluation, study, and monitoring, and any evidence presented at a public hearing, if it finds the adjustment is appropriate.
+4. The Board may adjust permitted production within a Management Zone, based upon the results of a review, evaluation, study, and monitoring, and any evidence presented at a public hearing, if it finds the adjustment is appropriate.
 [Amended July 12, 2005] [Amended June 12, 2012]